Why Do My Boobs Hurt When I’m Not Pregnant? | Clear, Honest Answers

 If cysts cause persistent discomfort they can sometimes be drained under ultrasound guidance providing immediate relief though recurrence is possible.

-Infections require prompt antibiotics tailored according to bacterial cultures if necessary preventing complications like abscess formation.
+Infections require prompt antibiotics tailored according to likely bacteria or culture results if necessary, preventing complications like abscess formation.

-Rarely surgical removal becomes necessary for fibroadenomas if large enough or suspicious features emerge on imaging studies warranting biopsy confirmation.
+Rarely surgical removal becomes necessary for fibroadenomas if they are large, painful, growing, cosmetically bothersome, or have suspicious features on imaging studies warranting biopsy confirmation.

 The Importance of Medical Evaluation for Persistent Pain